ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 ---

 ## Prerequisites
-* Ballerina latest distribution
+* Install the latest Ballerina distribution.
 * Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-* Go to [users](https://console.aws.amazon.com/iam/home?#/users) and click add user.
+* Go to [users](https://console.aws.amazon.com/iam/home?#/users), and click **Add User**.
-* Enter username, enable programmatic access and make sure the user has AWSLambda_FullAccess or higher permissions.
+* Enter the username, enable programmatic access, and make sure the user has the `AWSLambda_FullAccess` or higher permissions.
-* Configure AWS CLI(https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) using the access key and secret generated in the user creation.
+* Configure the AWS CLI(https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) using the access key and secret generated in the user creation.
-* Go to [roles](https://console.aws.amazon.com/iamv2/home#/roles ) and create role that has AWSLambdaBasicExecutionRole or higher permission.
+* Go to [roles](https://console.aws.amazon.com/iamv2/home#/roles), and create a role that has the `AWSLambdaBasicExecutionRole` or higher permissions.
-* Go to the newly created role and copy the role arn to use when lambda function is being deployed.
+* Go to the newly created role, and copy the role ARN to use when the Lambda function is being deployed.

 ## Supported Triggers
-AWS lambda function can be triggered by various AWS services.
+An AWS Lambda function can be triggered by various AWS services.
 You can find the list of supported notification types below.
-- Direct invocation
+- Direct Invocation
 - Simple Queue Service [SQS](https://aws.amazon.com/sqs/)
 - Simple Storage Service [S3](https://aws.amazon.com/s3/)
 - [DynamoDB](https://aws.amazon.com/dynamodb/)